Arkadiy-Vladimirov/Portfolio/README.md

 # Portfolio
 This repository was made in order to collect my bachelor studies projects that I find signficant.
+Also here you can find diplomas and recommendations.